About Investment Plans

 Investment plans or structured investment plans are designed to meet the requirements of different investors as either a complement or alternative to traditional direct equity or fund investment.
 Plans are designed taking into account investment risk versus investment return, protection and timescales.
 Structured investment plans are typically equity linked and provide exposure to market risk but often with protection built in so restricting the upside but also mitigating the downside.
 This balance of risk is attractive particularly in uncertain markets.
 Plans are backed by major financial institutions who provide the assets for the plan (known as the counterparty).
 Investment returns from investment plans often fall under CGT tax rules which can be attractive particularly to higher rate tax payers.

-Benefits of Investment Plans for 2013
+Benefits of Investment Plans

 Both structured deposit and investment plans provide investment opportunities allowing investors to make investment returns on markets over set periods of time while maintaining a level of risk control.
 Investors depending on their plans can also gain access to a range of alternative asset classes including world major equity indices, commodities and currencies.
 Most of the investment plans featured on this site are equity linked and offer different levels of capital risk and market exposure.